 - 1 l hot vegetable stock (if you don’t have this stock, try boiled water but it will ruin a lot of the taste)

-- 140 g petits pois (I know you won’t find those yet on the Romanian market so go with peas, fresh or frozen)
+- 140 g petits pois (or go with peas, fresh or frozen)

 - Mix together the feta, olives, parsley and 2 tbsp of the olive oil.